Four Star Playhouse: Production

 The show was sponsored in its first bi-weekly season by The Singer Company.
 Bristol-Myers became an alternate sponsor when it became a weekly series in the fall of 1953 (both sponsors' names alternated as part of the show's title in its initial broadcasts).
 From September 1952 through September 1954 it was broadcast on Thursdays from 8:30 to 9 p.m.
 Eastern Time.
 In October 1954, it was moved to 9:30 to 10 p.m.
 E. T. on Thursdays, remaining in that slot for the rest of its run.

 While it never made the Nielsen Top 30, the ratings were sufficient to keep it on the air for four seasons.
-In 1954, Billboard voted it the second best filmed network television drama series.
+In 1954, Billboard magazine voted it the second best filmed network television drama series.

 Blake Edwards was among the writers and directors who contributed to the series, making his debut as a director on the program in 1952.

 The pilot for Meet McGraw, starring Frank Lovejoy, aired here (under that title, February 25, 1954), as did another episode in which Lovejoy recreated his role of Chicago newspaper reporter Randy Stone, from the radio drama Nightbeat (titled "Search in the Night", November 5, 1953).